coelhors/cihi-dashboard/README.md

 5. **Full-stack development** with Python and modern web technologies
 6. **Socioeconomic health disparities** visualization and analysis
 7. **User interface optimization** for teaching and demonstration purposes
+8. **Professional data presentation** with enhanced readability and accessibility

 ## 🛠️ Technical Stack